MetaDocencia/SitioWeb/content/en/eventos/eventos_widget.md

 Our materials are available for free under this [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/deed.es).
 You can reuse or edit any material that appears here.
 We only ask that you include a reference to this website or the material citation when available.
 For further information, please contact us at formacion@metadocencia.org

 # How to participate
-This training will be offered in Spanish. **[Registration form (in Spanish)]**(https://docs.google.com/forms/d/e/1FAIpQLSeXRTWjBfiKKMCYZzDRaIWQaU21Kf1eqlmnyK8UzmV6lASM8w/viewform)
+This training will be offered in Spanish. **[REGISTRATION FORM (in Spanish)](https://docs.google.com/forms/d/e/1FAIpQLSeXRTWjBfiKKMCYZzDRaIWQaU21Kf1eqlmnyK8UzmV6lASM8w/viewform)**